hhftechnology/gerbil/System-Architecture-Documentation.md

 ### Constraints:
 - **Platform Dependency**: The application relies on Linux-based systems due to its use of netlink sockets for network management.
 - **Privileged Operations**: Requires elevated permissions to create network interfaces and modify routing tables.

-### Limitations:
-- **Single-threaded Execution**: While Go supports concurrency, certain operations (like interface creation) may block other operations if not managed correctly.
-- **Error Handling Complexity**: Managing errors from external systems (like WireGuard) can complicate flow control within the application.

-### Future Considerations:
-To enhance scalability and resilience, consider implementing asynchronous handling of network operations and improving error recovery mechanisms.

-This documentation serves as a foundational reference for developers working on or contributing to the Gerbil project.
-It provides insights into how components interact within the system architecture while highlighting design decisions that shape its functionality.